horchi/vdrOnOdroidN2Plus/README.md

 echo "source ~/.bashrc" > ~/.profile
 ```

-Now we are prepared to use UBUNTU/chroot by calling ```chg-ubuntu``` this command can always be used to get into the UBUNTU/chroot environment.
+Now we are prepared enter UBUNTU/chroot by just calling ```chg-ubuntu```, this command can always be used to get into the UBUNTU/chroot environment.

 Now change to the UBUNTU/chroot to perform the next steps under UBUNTU!